Indushree Raveendra: Early life

-Raveendra's interest in ventriloquism began after buying a monkey puppet for Rs.200 at a magic convention.
+Indushree's interest in ventriloquism began after buying a monkey puppet for Rs.200 at a magic convention.

 Education

-In 2008, Raveendra graduated in BFA (Bachelor of Fine Arts-Painting) from chitra kala parishath college of fine arts Karnataka.
+In 2008, Indushree graduated in BFA (Bachelor of Fine Arts-Painting) from chitra kala parishath college of fine arts Karnataka.

 Following this in 2013, she completed her M.S. in Communication (Master of Science in Communication) from Presidency College.

 Career

-Raveendra got her first appearance on national television show Entertainment Ke Liye Kuch Bhi Karega, where she finished as the first runner-up.
+Indushree got her first appearance on national television show Entertainment Ke Liye Kuch Bhi Karega, where she finished as the first runner-up.

-Raveendra was also a contestant of India's Got Talent Season 5, where she reached the semi-finals.
+Indushree was also a contestant of India's Got Talent Season 5, where she reached the semi-finals.

 She has performed 68 live shows on Zee Kannada named Dinku Duniya and Filter Coffee with Dinku.

 Indushree Raveendra performs with ten foot tall Mahishusura doll on the festival of Dussehra at Mysore.

-In 2010, on the festival of Dussehra Raveendra performed an act with a 10 feet tall puppet called Mahishasura.
+In 2010, on the festival of Dussehra Indushree performed an act with a 10 feet tall puppet called Mahishasura.

 Awards

-Raveendra received the First Ladies Award from President of India in 2018.
+Indushree received the First Ladies Award from President of India in 2018.

 She has five Limca Book of Records for: